Ofego-Goanna/GithubQuiz2/src/com/goanna/README.md

 D - All of the above.

+ANSWER : D - All of the above.

 Q 2 - Which of the following method of Assert class checks that an object is null?